How do I create an Inventory-Managed Product?

 Either way will allow you to evaluate the total landed costs.
 Should you use non tracked products, you check the according product entries, but in any case, you will get the total cost visible in your accounting.

-To correct your product cost, please go to inventory - stock - green button - inventory count sheet and modify the WAP in the field “adjusted WAP”.
+To correct your product cost, please go to Inventory - More - Inventory Count Sheets and modify the WAP in the field “adjusted WAP”.

 An increase of your WAP will then decrease your CoGs accordingly and make up for the landed cost expenses posted earlier.

 OneUp allows the selection of different storage locations for inventory management.

 Locations can be used as "in or out" locations, for example, one can be used for delivery, the other one for receiving.
 You can also perform Inventory Adjustment per location, or transfer stock from one location to another.

 Handling products that should have different costs

 If you have products that are for example obsolete or discounted in any way, we recommend transfering those into a separate location and create an inventory count sheet for that location, to adjust the WAP (Weighted Average Price = product cost).